RakeshPrasad21/Rakesh-Prasad/Demo/cs.md

 **Symptom:** `400 Bad Request` or GraphQL error with `countEntities` query

+**IMPORTANT:** Only use query patterns shown in official CrowdStrike API documentation.
+Do NOT create custom multi-query patterns or use query names/aliases unless explicitly shown in examples.

 **Common Errors:**

 **1. Using `entities` instead of `countEntities` for Counts:**